fluxer/bfp/help/input/dns_caching.md

         -e 's|.*cache-size=.*|cache-size=500|g' \
         -i /etc/dnsmasq.conf

-Tell dhcpcd to append the address to resolv.conf every time it dumps it, for an example during system initialization:
+Tell the [DHCP](http://en.wikipedia.org/wiki/DHCPD) daemon to append the address to */etc/resolv.conf* every time it dumps it, for an example during system initialization:

     echo 'new_domain_name_servers="127.0.0.1 ${new_domain_name_servers}"' > /lib/dhcpcd/dhcpcd-hooks/19-dnsmasq

-Edit /etc/rc.conf and add ''dnsmasq'' in the DAEMONS array.
-Then start the dnsmasq daemon:
+Edit */etc/rc.conf* and add **dnsmasq** in the DAEMONS array.
+Then start the **dnsmasq** daemon:

     rc.d start dnsmasq